ideo/c-delta-challenge/README.md

   * **Sort by score** should sort the Creative Quality cards by score.
   * **Sort by name** should sort the Creative Quality cards alphabetically by the name.
   * Clicking a button multiple times should toggle the sorting, e.g. low to high score, and then high to low score.

+:star: Great!
+Please make a commit of your work. :star:

 ### Part 2.2: Re-styling the Creative Quality results